M1r3o/Laser-Harp-Project/README.md

 * ### USB MIDI Converter
 * ### USB B-Type Cable
 ## --------------------------------------------
-* ### for the sensor , I don't pulse my laser module , and in the schematics , you can delete filter part , ans save just comparator part
-## --------------------------------------------
-* ### If you need help to search your different pieces in different internet site for laser Harp , you can to download this file -> "composant-harpe-laser.pdf"with all link of component you need for laser harp
+* ### If you need help to search your different pieces in different internet site for laser Harp , you can to download this file -> "composant-harpe-laser.pdf"on different websites. of component you need for laser harp .